Protein losing enteropathy (PLE) in dogs

 If you notice any of the symptoms listed above, consult your veterinarian immediately.
 Your vet will perform a physical examination and will ask you for a thorough history of your dog’s health and onset of symptoms you have observed.

-In most cases, a combination of the clinical signs, laboratory tests and imaging findings with the analysis of endoscopic intestinal biopsies can lead to at least a provisional diagnosis of PLE and guide initial treatment.
-However, sometimes a final diagnosis is only made after assessing the patient’s response to treatment.
+In most cases, clinical signs, laboratory tests, imaging (usually ultrasound) with the endoscopic intestinal biopsies can lead to at least a provisional diagnosis of PLE and guide initial treatment.
+However, sometimes patients can be too unwell to have endoscopic biopsies performed and treatment is commenced with an incomplete picture, with the final diagnosis made after assessing the patient’s response to treatment.

 As it is a syndrome rather than a disease, once PLE has been confirmed it is essential to find the underlying cause.
 Often this can only be accomplished by ruling out other possible causes.
 Although any intestinal disease that is severe enough to cause a net loss of protein can result in PLE, some diseases are commonly recognised to cause PLE, such as:

-- Inflammatory bowel disease (IBD), defined as chronic inflammation of the bowel wall (e.g., lymphoplasmacytic enteritis), must be severe in order to result in intestinal protein loss.
+• Inflammatory bowel disease (IBD), defined as chronic inflammation of the bowel wall (e.g., lymphoplasmacytic enteritis), must be severe to result in intestinal protein loss.

-- Adenocarcinoma and other tumours in the intestine may cause PLE due to blood loss and mucosal ulceration.
+• Adenocarcinoma and intestinal tumours may cause PLE due to blood loss and mucosal ulceration.

 Tests that are typically performed to diagnose PLE and/or rule out other diseases include: